Guru: In Sikhism

+O foolish mind, without seeking a Guru, loving devotion with the Almighty is not possible.Guru Amar Das, the third Sikh Guru, says knowledge will have no foundation without a Guru.

-In Sikhism, Guru (Gurmukhi: ਗੁਰੂ gurū) is the source of all knowledge which is Almighty.
-In Chopai Sahib, Guru Gobind Singh states about who is the Guru:
+The Guru is the source of all knowledge which is Almighty.
+In Chaupai Sahib, Guru Gobind Singh states about who is the Guru:

 The Sikh gurus were fundamental to the Sikh religion, however the concept in Sikhism differs from other usages.
-Sikhism is derived from the Sanskrit word shishya, or disciple and is all about the relationship between the teacher and a student.
-The concept of Guru in Sikhism stands on two pillars i.e. Miri-Piri.
+The Punjabi word Sikh derives from the Sanskrit word shishya, or disciple and is all about the relationship between the teacher and a student.
+The concept of Guru in Sikhism stands on two pillars i.e. Miri-Piri (ਮੀਰੀ-ਪੀਰੀ).
 'Piri' means spiritual authority and 'Miri' means temporal authority.
 Traditionally, the concept of Guru is considered central in Sikhism, and its main scripture is prefixed as a Guru, called Guru Granth Sahib, the words therein called Gurbani.